 12. Lodging documents through Court’s website

-(1) Subject to the requirements of the Court’s website and this rule, a person may lodge a document electronically by lodging an electronic version of it by means of the Court’s website.
+(1) Subject to the requirements of the Court’s website, a person may lodge a document electronically by lodging an electronic version of it by means of the Court’s website.

-(2) If a document is or must be signed by a person who is not, or who is not acting on behalf of, the person lodging it, the document cannot be lodged electronically unless it is an affidavit.
+(2) A document that must be signed by or on behalf of a person cannot be lodged electronically under this rule unless —

+(a) the document is an affidavit; or

+(b) the document is lodged by —

+(i) the person who signed it; or

+(ii) the person on whose behalf it was signed; or

+(iii) a person who is acting for either of those persons.

-(3) If the rules of court require a document, before it is lodged, to be signed by or on behalf of the person lodging it and the document is being lodged electronically —
+(3) A document lodged electronically under this rule that is to be signed by or on behalf of the person by whom it is lodged is authenticated for the purposes of the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 section 10 if —

-(a) the document need not be signed by that person; and
+(a) the Court’s website records the identity of the person who lodges the document; and

-(b) the person lodging the document electronically must ensure that the electronic version of the document, instead of showing a signature at any place where a signature is required, states the name of the person whose signature is required at the place.
+(b) the name of the person who signed the document is stated in the electronic version of the document at any place where the person’s signature is required.

+(4) An affidavit lodged electronically under this rule is authenticated for the purposes of the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 section 10 if —

-(4) A person who lodges an affidavit electronically must either lodge an electronic version of it that includes the signatures on it or —
+(a) an electronic version of it that includes the signatures on it is lodged; or

-(a) lodge an electronic version of it that does not include the signatures on it; and

-(b) ensure that the electronic version, instead of showing a signature at any place where a signature appears in the paper version, states the name of the person whose signature it is; and
+(b) the electronic version that is lodged includes a statement of the name of the person who signed the affidavit at any place where a signature appears in the paper version.

-(c) also lodge an undertaking that the person —
+(5) A person by or on behalf of whom an affidavit is lodged under this rule must —

-(i) has possession of the paper version signed according to law; and
+(a) have possession of the paper version signed according to law; and

-(ii) will retain the paper version subject to any order of the Court.
+(b) ensure that, subject to any order of the Court, arrangements are made for the retention of the paper version.

-(5) A document lodged electronically at a registry is to be taken to have been lodged —
+(6) A document lodged electronically under this rule which is directed to a registry is to be taken to have been lodged at the registry —

 (a) if the whole document is received before 4.30 p.m. on a day when the registry is open for business, on that day;